coating

 SYSTEM SHEET

-In the case of a DIAFIN® dispersion coating, the thickness of the nickel layer is selected in such a way that the particles (e.g. cBN and diamond) are reliably incorporated homogeneously in the coating.
+In the case of a DIAFIN® dispersion layer, the thickness of the nickel layer is selected so that the particles (e.g. cBN and diamond) are reliably and homogeneously incorporated into the layer.

-A characteristic value for the properties of the coating is provided by electrolessly deposited nickel (if used) with phosphorus contents between 1 % and up to 13 %, available in three forms:
+A Characteristic value for the properties of the coating is provided by chemically deposited nickel (if used) with phosphorus contents between 1 % and up to 13 %, available in three state forms:

-Low phosphorous content – 2 % to 5 % / high deposition hardness / low corrosion resistance
+> Low phosphorus content – 2 % to 5 % / high deposition hardness / lower corrosion resistance

-Medium phosphorous content – 5 % to 10 % / medium deposition hardness / high corrosion resistance
+> Medium phosphorus content – 5 % to 10 % / medium deposition hardness / higher corrosion resistance

-10 % to 13 % / low deposition hardness / high corrosion resistance
+> High phosphorus content – 10 % to 13 % / lower deposition hardness / high corrosion resistance

 PRODUCT